-Create an Invoice for Release of Retainage
+Create a Subcontractor Invoice for Release of Retainage

 Objective